YonghuiDong/Miso/README.md

 `Error: memory exhausted (limit reached?), Error during wrapup: memory exhausted (limit reached?)`

-This error due to the following script:
+This error is due to the following script:

 ```r
 ## In group C, we are looking for analytes labeled with 5, 4, or 3 deuterium (H2).